 How long do we keep your data?

 You can opt-out of receiving direct marketing from us at any time.
 You can do this by contacting us at the contact details provided below or clicking the unsubscribe link in any email we send you.

-We do not knowingly collect information from children or other persons who are under 16 years old.
-If you are under 16 years old, you may not submit any personal data to us.
+We do not intend to or knowingly collect information from children or other persons who are under 18 years old.
+If you are under 18 years old, you may not submit any personal data to us.
 If we discover that a child under 18 has provided us with personal information, we will delete such information from our systems.

 Changes to this Policy